 And to finish:

-I occasionally give a talk entitled ‘Top twenty facts to bear in mind when working with autistic students’.
+I occasionally give a talk entitled ‘Top twenty facts to bear in mind when working with autistic students’ when I deliver speaking engagements.
 With apologies for the massive spoiler, number one is split into two parts:

 1a: We need less support than you think